-In this section we use the model to quantify the implications of the tariffs introduced in 2018-19 for the dollar and the renminibi.
-We estimate the average tariffs on imports and exports for the US and China, and then use equations (24) and (25) to derive the impact on the dollar and the renminibi predicted by the model under the calibration of Table 1.
+In this section we estimate the average tariffs on imports and exports for the US and China, and then use equations (23) and (24) to derive their impact on the dollar and the renminbi predicted by the model under the calibration of Table 1.
+This exercise should be viewed as illustrative since the model was meant to represent a generic small open economy rather than the US or Chinese economy.